-The agricultural economics B.S. degree trains students to analyze problems and make decisions using a solid framework of economic and business principles.
+The agricultural economics BS degree trains students to analyze problems and make decisions using a solid framework of economic and business principles.
 Study plans may be tailored to a wide variety of career interests.
-In addition to a base agricultural economics B.S. degree plan, the agricultural economics student can choose from four degree options: international agricultural marketing, a double major with accounting, a double major with agricultural education, and a double major with computer science.
+In addition to a base agricultural economics BS degree plan, the agricultural economics student can choose from three degree options: international agricultural marketing, a double major with accounting, and a double major with agricultural education.
 In addition, the base agricultural economics degree plan offers specializations in quantitative studies, environmental and natural resources, and community and regional analysis.
 Each of the study plans in agricultural economics equips students for a variety of employment opportunities at competitive salaries in private industry and government agencies.